-- Fig. On starting the machine, the door will automati- - (45) cally lock, the drain valve close, the hot and cold water valves open and the pre-wash will be carried out as previously described, whereafter the main wash is started.
+- Fig. On starting the machine, the door will automati- - (69) cally lock, the drain valve close, the hot and cold water valves open and the pre-wash will be carried out as previously described, whereafter the main wash is started.

-As the main wash is started, the drain valve closes, detergent is admitted and mixed hot and cold water is filled to the level determined by the level control.
+As the main wash is started, the drain valve closes, detergent is admitted and mixed hot and cold water is filled to the low level.

-On reaching this level, the water valves are closed and the wash motor starts its reversing rotation.
+On reaching this low level, the water valves are closed and the wash motor starts its reversing rotation.

-The water level controlled machine will now wash the fabrics for six minutes.
-The machine is then emptied.
+The water level controlled machine will now wash the fabrics for six minutes. the machine is then emptied and the first extraction is started.

-Cold water is filled for the first rinse which lasts one minute, followed by extraction for 30 seconds.
+After this extraction, cold water is filled for the first rinse which lasts one minute, followed by spin extraction for 30 seconds.